cristian64/mkdd-extender/README.md

 ```

 There are a number of Python dependencies (see [`requirements.txt`](requirements.txt)) that need to
-be installed:
+be installed first:

 ```shell
 python3 -m pip install --user -r requirements.txt
 ```

-Launch MKDD Extender by executing the `mkdd_extender.py` file:
+Then you can launch MKDD Extender by executing the `mkdd_extender.py` file:

 ```shell
 python3 mkdd_extender.py